-And just as disturbing, there is a Facebook group operated by a Planned Parenthood affiliate in Iowa, called the Margaret Sanger Action Hour, which “is a weekly gathering for Planned Parenthood volunteers, advocates, and supporters in Central Iowa.”
-It is operated by Planned Parenthood of the Heartland and currently has 104 members.
+And just as disturbing, a Facebook group operated by a Planned Parenthood affiliate in Iowa, called the Margaret Sanger Action Hour, is in operation at the current time of this article’s original publication.
+The group is listed as “is a weekly gathering for Planned Parenthood volunteers, advocates, and supporters in Central Iowa” and is operated by Planned Parenthood of the Heartland.

 What Sanger stood for is inexcusable and the public is not fooled by faux denouncements.
-The truth is, as Live Action News has demonstrated numerous times, Planned Parenthood has embraced Sanger’s eugenic roots because Sanger and Planned Parenthood are cut from the exact same cloth.
+The truth is, Planned Parenthood has embraced Sanger’s eugenic roots because Sanger and Planned Parenthood are cut from the exact same cloth.

 Editor’s Note: This article was updated on 8/11/20.